 Visit the hillside village of Monchique for a thermal spring soak to unwind further still.
 If you want a great meal, head into Albufeira for some fresh fish in a laid-back establishment like Tres Coroas and gaze out at the dreamy Atlantic while you dine.

 This iconic, 5-star cliff-top retreat is located above Portugal’s famous beach, Praia da Falésia, and boasts stunning views of the Atlantic Ocean.
 With a Moorish-influenced decor, the hotel’s newly renovated guest rooms teem with exquisite indigenous details, plush beds, and spa-inspired bathrooms.

-Each hotel room boasts a private balcony with views of Algarve’s red cliffs overlooking the ocean or beautifully manicured gardens.
-This resort’s exceptional amenities include a 9- hole golf course, a tennis club, a revitalizing spa, 8 swimming pools, an up-to-date fitness center, and various fine dining options.
+Each hotel room boasts a private balcony with views of the Algarve’s red cliffs overlooking the ocean or beautifully manicured gardens.
+This resort’s exceptional amenities include a 9-hole golf course, a tennis club, a revitalizing spa, eight swimming pools, an up-to-date fitness center, and various fine dining options.
 Families also love their fantastic kid’s facilities, including Porto Pirata, the biggest kids club in the region.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.